Our Philosophy

 The phrase we often repeat around the ASOP studio is: the photograph is not a host for your subject matter.
 Rather, it’s the other way around.
 The subject plays host to whatever idea you want to communicate.

 And you can impose any idea you want onto that subject.
+That is, you can “describe” or depict that subject in any way that you want.

 But most photographers are looking at this the wrong way around.
 They’re spending most of their time looking for a compelling subject - or a good “moment” - and almost no time at all developing their actual photography skills (problematically, this is true even at the college and grad school levels).